VedantPimpley/ApexCase/README.md

 3. **Capitalize first letter of each word**: Only the first letter of each word will be capitalized, leaving all the other characters as they are.

 4. **Capitalize first letter of first word in each sentence**: Only the first letter of the first word of each sentence will be capitalized, leaving all the other characters as they are.
 This is the generally the norm in English.

+5. **Undo last action**: Reverts the last action performed, along with any changes made to the text following that action.

 ## License